hashicorp/consul/docs/config/checklist-adding-config-fields.md

 # Adding a Consul Config Field

-This is a checklist of all the places you need to update when adding a new field to config.
+That is a checklist of all the places you need to update when adding a new field to config.
 There may be a few other special cases not included but this covers the majority of configs.

-We suggest you copy the raw markdown into a gist or local file and check them off as you go (you can mark them as done by replace `[ ]` with `[x]` so github renders them as checked).
+We suggest you copy the raw markdown into a gist or local file and check them off as you go (you can mark them as done by replacing `[ ]` with `[x]` so github renders them as checked).
 Then **please include the completed lists you worked through in your PR description**.